prafful-kumar/prafful-kumar/README.md

 ## 💬 Open To

-- 🤝 Research collaborations on vision-language models
+- 🤝 Research collaborations on vision-language models and transferability estimation
-- 📊 Discussions on transfer learning & model efficiency
+- 📊 Discussions on transfer learning, model efficiency & diffusion models
 - 🎯 Contributing to open-source vision projects
 - 📚 Mentoring and knowledge sharing